Nadal wins Australian Open for record 21st major title

 The 35-year-old Spaniard now has one more major title than Roger Federer and Novak Djokovic, his long-time rivals in the so-called Big Three.

+“I don’t know.
+If we put everything together, the scenario, the momentum, what means,” he said.
+“Yeah, without a doubt probably have been the biggest comeback of my tennis career.”

+Federer and Djokovic were watching, from a distance, and both used social media messages to offer congratulations to Nadal for breaking their three-way tie atop the men’s Grand Slam standings.

-Nadal and Medvedev packed a lot of drama into the final that started Sunday night, was delayed for a while in the 84-minute second set when a protester jumped onto the court, and then finished early Monday morning.
+Nadal and Medvedev packed a lot of drama into the final that started Sunday night, was delayed in the 84-minute second set when a human rights activist jumped onto the court, and finished close to 1:15 a.m.

+Nadal was serving for the second set but was broken in that game.
+Then Medvedev had his moments to break again in the third set but admitted he got tight.

+“Should have done better.
+Should have hit a winner,” Medvedev said.
+“Maybe would have won the match.”

-In the background, Rod Laver, the ageing Australian tennis great, was in the stands holding up his smartphone to capture the scenes.
+In the background, Rod Laver, the ageing Australian tennis great for whom Melbourne Park’s main stadium is named, was holding up his smartphone to capture the scenes.
 A woman nearby held up a sign that stated: “Rafa is the GOAT.”

 For now, in terms of men’s major titles at least, Nadal is the Greatest Of All Time.

-Nadal said it had been “one of the most emotional matches in my tennis career,” and he praised Medvedev for the part he played in the 5-hour, 24-minute final.
-It was the second longest Australian Open final ever, after Nadal’s loss to Djokovic in the 2012 decider that lasted 5:53.
+Nadal praised Medvedev for the part he played in what eventually became the second longest Australian Open final ever.
+Nadal’s loss to Djokovic a decade ago lasted 5:53.

-His victory was even more remarkable considering Nadal flew to Australia with just two matches under his belt in the second half of 2021 because he was sidelined with a chronic foot injury that can be treated but not cured.
+Nadal’s 21st major title was even more remarkable considering he had two matches under his belt in the second half of 2021 because he was sidelined with a chronic foot injury.
 He also overcame a bout of COVID-19.

-“The huge support I’ve received for the last three weeks will stay in my heart for the rest of my life.”

-Nadal won his first Australian Open title in 2009 and lost four other finals at Melbourne Park before his dramatic win over U.S. Open champion Medvedev.
+Nadal won his first Australian Open title in 2009 and then lost four other finals her.
 His conversion rate in major finals is now 21 out of 29.
-Federer and Djokovic each have 20 majors from 31 finals appearances.

 Medvedev, who was aiming to be the first man in the Open era to win his second Grand Slam title at the very next major, was ever-so-close to spoiling another 21st celebration.